Elections (New Zealand)

 Tips: As well as the information in these articles, remember to look at the External links and sources.
 You will find a list of additional resources in both electronic and print formats.

-NZHistory is a great website for information about New Zealand Aotearoa.
+NZ History is a great website for information about Aotearoa New Zealand.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-• Use the Politics and government link and have a look at the headings under Political milestones.
+• Use the Politics and Government link and have a look at the headings under Political milestones.

-• Have a look at Women and the vote and Maori and the vote to find out about the history of these groups in New Zealand elections.
+• Have a look at Women and the vote and Māori and the vote to find out about the history of these groups in New Zealand elections.

-• Have a look at The road to MMP to find about the change from FPP (First Past the Post) to MMP (Mixed Member Proportional).
+• Go to The road to MMP to read about the change from FPP (First Past the Post) to MMP (Mixed Member Proportional).

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.